Business, Career & Money Management Workshops

 2020 Dreams Business, Career & Money Management workshops prepare young people for the ‘real’ world of work, helping them to become participating citizens who contribute to the UK economy.
 Unfortunately, many of the young adults we work with have come from households and communities with a poor work ethic and, as a consequence, they lack the skills and motivation needed for securing and holding down work.

-Due to the challenges of Covid-19 our Business, Career & Money Management workshops is now available as physical interactive workshops or virtual sessions via Zoom or Teams, ensuring we can continue to deliver fun and engaging remote workshops to all students.
+Due to the challenges of Covid-19 our Business, Career & Money Management workshops is now available as face to face interactive workshops or virtual sessions via Zoom, Google Meet or Teams etc, ensuring we can continue to deliver fun and engaging remote workshops to all students.

 Choose from a Range of Business, Career & Money Workshops